 I was born in Mumbai, India, and this is where I spent my childhood and attended college.

 What led you to work in your field and/or study at your college?

-I am a people person and I love my job because it gives me ample opportunity to meet with many different people.
+I am a people person, and I love my job because it gives me ample opportunity to meet with many different people.
 Growing up, my only desire was to pursue a career in academics.
 I loved to teach and found the experience very satisfying.

 I obtained advanced master level degrees to make me eligible to teach college level chemistry.
 Before I came to Boston, I worked as an adjunct faculty-member for general chemistry at Virginia Commonwealth University in Richmond, Virginia.
 I was then offered a position of a pre-health advisor at VCU, which I accepted gladly because I could use my degree in education and stay connected with what I loved doing the most.
-As a pre-health advisor I was able to have the one-on-one contact with my students and follow them through their graduation.
-It gave me immense pleasure to see my students enter medical, dental, pharmacy and PT schools.
+As a pre-health advisor, I was able to have one-on-one contact with my students and follow them through their graduation.
+It gave me immense pleasure to see my students enter medical, dental, pharmacy, and PT schools.
 It always felt like a personal achievement when my students came back to tell me how they appreciated my help in their application process.
 I moved to Boston in February 2014.
 After my experience as a pre-health advisor, I decided to apply only for academic advising positions.

 At Northeastern University, I am able to see my advisees’ progress from being new incoming students to becoming accomplished senior students who are ready to move out into the world.
-I am able to see the entire spectrum of change which occurs during their academic journey at Northeastern University; I watch them go from being sometimes hesitant about their major choice to speaking confidently about their future career plans and discussing their post-graduation job offers.
+I am able to see the entire spectrum of change which occurs during their academic journey at Northeastern University; I watch them grow from being sometimes hesitant about their major choice to speaking confidently about their future career plans and discussing their post-graduation job offers.